Skip to content

 return items

-open(path, tenant=None) async ¤
+open(path, timeout=None) async ¤

 Read the content of the library item specified by path in a SAFE way, protected by a context manager/with statement.
 This method can be used only after the Library is ready.